-- 1. In order to create a connective personal thread, each student will elect a larger theme, which you will share at the first day of class and continue to investigate throughout the term.
-You are to select you theme and share with the class prior to the beginning of the semester.
-We suggest broad themes such as: Gender, Creativity, Social Justice, Identity, Musical Development, Pedagogy or Power.
-Your chosen theme will be used in your personal contributions (weekly readings for example, see below), it will inform your presentations, and it will serve as the connecting element in your final paper. - 2.
-Final Presentation - 1.
-Present two methodological approaches and processes discussed throughout the course and demonstrate how they intersect with an analysis of your chosen research problem/question
+1. In order to create a connective personal thread, each student will elect a larger theme, which you will share/suggest at the first day of class and continue to investigate throughout the term.
+I suggest broad themes such as: Gender, Creativity, Social Justice, Identity, Musical Development, Pedagogy or Power.
+Your chosen theme will be used in your personal contributions (weekly readings for example, see below), it will inform your presentations, and it will serve as the connecting element in your final paper.
+I want to assure you that you do not need to have an idea for your final presentation fully formed by the first week, or even weeks, of class.
+We will work together as a class to help refine research ideas based on the broader theme that you select in the first week.